HridaySharma2002/AID-ai-doctor-voice-and-vision/README.md

-readme_content = """# AI Doctor with Vision and Voice
+## AI Doctor with Vision and Voice

 An interactive AI-powered medical consultation application that combines computer vision and voice capabilities to provide medical insights and recommendations.